cheins48/Eng4_Sky_Pi/README.md

 ![alt text](https://github.com/cheins48/Eng4_Sky_Pi/blob/main/IThomas_the_TIE_fighter_drone_by_Null_Hypothesis_-_Thingiverse.jpg?raw=true)

 # Problem
 I do not have a thomas the tie fighter drone.
 This is a huge issue.
+Plus, Our first project (thomas the dank tank), was cut off at the last minute so we would like to let the Dank tank go out in a bang.

 # Solution
-make a thomas the tie fighter drone
+make a thomas the tie fighter drone that shoots lasers and scares children.

 # Some forseeable bumps in the road include:
 1. the shape of tie fighters are really strange.  the walls and the shape of the cockpit will introduce a interesting challenge of space (get it, like space wars) managment.